Brain: Insights from Neuroscience

 In this fascinating intermediate level course, contributors explore creativity, neuroplasticity, mind, brain, meditation, and common practices for psychotherapists and psychiatrists.
-The course is comprised of eleven audio interviews with David Van Nuys, eight of which come with transcripts.
+The course is comprised of eleven audio interviews with David Van Nuys, all of which come with transcripts.
 The first section, The Brain and Psychotherapy, contains four interviews.
 Dr. David Eagleman discusses the secret lives of the brain, Dr. Stephen Porges discusses Polyvagal Theory, Dr. Daniel Amen covers psychopathology, and Dr. William Emerson shares his knowledge of pre- and perinatal psychology.
 The second section, Meditation and the Brain, contains five interviews.
 Dr. Daniel Siegel explains mindsight, and Dr. Jill Taylor shares her experience of reaching nirvana via a stroke.
 In three separate interviews, Dr. Richard Davidson, Dr. Sara Lazar, and Dr. Philippe Goldin discuss physical changes to the brain resulting from meditation.

 “Psychiatry is the only branch of medicine that doesn’t look at the organ it treats.”